 Step 5 – Create the Mini Wreath

 That’s it!
 One easy peasy DIY Wooden Advent Calendar that requires only about 30 minutes of hands-on time.
-Quick and fun and makes for both beautiful decor AND a great homemade gift!
+Be sure and add it to the list of fun holiday activities!
+This project is quick and makes for both beautiful decor AND a great homemade gift.

 I hope that this step-by-step has been helpful in providing you with ideas and inspiration for creating your own DIY advent calendar.

 As you can see, creating your own wooden advent calendar can be a fun and rewarding project that can be enjoyed by the whole family.
 Whether you are looking to create a traditional design or something more modern and unique, there are plenty of options to choose from!